Jidanur/Discussion-Forum-app/README.md

 How to run our project
 ==============

 Once you've opened the repository in Android studio, simply click the 'build' button, then click the 'run' button (shaped like a play icon).
+Once the app is open you'll have to create a new account or login to an existing one to use the app.